Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 If **systemdinit** is used, it will load its configuration from unit files.
 These are searched in the system unit path and user unit path.
 Both of them will execute the scripts contained the directory `/etc/init.d`, which are fundamental to enumerate the **custom** services started by the firmware.

 Below, as an example, an extract of the file `daemon.rc` found in the firmware for the DSL-3788 router.
-Please note the *mini_httpd* webserver running as root.
+Please note the *mini_httpd* webserver running as root, right at the end of the snippet.
 ```bash
 #!/bin/sh